appstellar-team/nestjs-audit/README.md

 }
 ```

-## Decorator
+## Decorator Usage

-In order to enable auditing for requests, `@Audit()` decorator needs to be used in the controller level for routes that we need to keep audit data.
+In order to enable auditing for requests, `@Audit()` decorator has to be used in the controller level for routes that we need to keep audit data for.

 ```ts
 // app.controller.ts